GriffinCanCode/Builder/examples/typescript-app/README.md

 # TypeScript Application Example

-This example demonstrates the comprehensive TypeScript support in Builder with multiple build configurations.
+This example demonstrates the comprehensive TypeScript support in Builderspace with multiple build configurations.

 ## Project Structure